 On average the PD in an adult is usually between 60 and 66 millimetres.
-You are welcome to leave the Pupillary Distance (PD) at 63mm when entering your prescription however it Is advised to get this from your optician or from previous spectacles, alternatively you can measure your pupillary distance (PD) yourself using the instructions here.
+You are welcome to leave the Pupillary Distance (PD) at 63mm when entering your prescription however it Is advised to get this from your optician or from previous spectacles, alternatively you can measure your pupillary distance (PD) yourself.

 Choosing new Spectacles can be a long process, and ultimately can make an enormous impact on the way you look.
 Spectacles are no longer seen as a device to aid your vision, in this constantly growing fashion conscious world we live in, they are a reflection of your personal image or a decorative piece of jewellery to enhance your facial features.

 The lens size is the width across the widest part of the lens (in mm).
 The bridge size is the width of the nose bridge.
 The arm length is the length of each arm.
 These sizes can usually be found on your current glasses by looking on the inside of the frame (usually the arms or the bridge).
 For example, a frame with the following measurements 52-16-135 will be as follows: